Project Talent: Origins and Historical Context

 The study was developed by American Institutes for Research, a nonprofit, nonpartisan research institute, and several other organizations, including the University of Pittsburgh, through a Cooperative Agreement.
 It was funded by the United States Office of Education.
 It began as a national survey of the aptitudes and abilities of American youth.
 High school students in 1,350 schools across the country were administered an extensive and rigorous series of questionnaires that assessed cognitive skills, collected demographic information, and surveyed their personal experiences, extracurricular interests, and goals for the future.

 At 1, 5, and 11 years after projected high school graduation, participants were asked to complete additional mail questionnaires that focused on their work and personal life.
 In 2009, the American Institutes for Research began preparations for additional follow-up studies.

 Over the past 50 years, researchers have utilized Project Talent data for studies in economics, sociology, psychology, psychometrics, history, health, education, and many other fields.
-Project Talent’s combination of aptitude, cognitive, social, psychological, and health measures make it a unique data source for lifecourse studies.
+Project Talent's combination of aptitude, cognitive, social, psychological, and health measures make it a unique data source for lifecourse studies.
 The study is also of particular interest as a profile of a generation that came of age at a time of unprecedented cultural, social, and technological change.

 In an interview with Time magazine in 1962, Dr. Flanagan explained his conviction that many Americans were entering professions for which they were unsuited.
 He described Project Talent as a mechanism for identifying individuals’ strengths and steering them on to paths where those strengths would be utilized.
 He based his work on his experiences during World War II, when he headed a United States Army Air Corps aviation psychology program that sought to identify those who would excel at training and become able combat pilots.
 Rather than making military assignments based solely on educational attainment or general IQ, he designed and administered exams to match raw abilities to particular skill sets.

 Regarding Project Talent, Vice President Lyndon B. Johnson wrote to Dr. Flanagan that “it would be difficult to think of a more worthwhile undertaking than your efforts to assure that the best use is made of our nation’s most valuable resource.”

 Study Design

 Over 1,350 public, private, and parochial schools were chosen to participate in Project Talent based on their geographic location, school size, and student retention rate.
 With the exception of New York City and Chicago schools, where a random sample of approximately 1 in 10 students participated, every student in grades 9–12 in a participating school took the Project Talent tests.
 Ultimately, Project Talent included roughly 5 percent of all the high school students in the U.S. in 1960.
+The Project Talent sample design and related matters were studied from a modern viewpoint in 2014.